-The Western Downs Green Power Hub will be a 460-megawatt solar farm that consists of approximately 1,545 hectares of solar panel fields and 150 megawatts of battery storage.
-It will connect to the state's main transmission network both directly and via battery storage.
+The Western Downs Green Power Hub will be a 460-megawatt solar farm that consists of approximately 1,545 hectares of solar panel fields and 150 megawatts of battery storage located in Queensland.
+It will connect to the State's main transmission network both directly and via battery storage.

 |May 2020||Contract Award|

 Neoen has completed debt financing for the project, retaining 100 per cent of the equity stake in Western Downs Green Power Hub.
 The Syndicate comprises seven lenders, including: Natixis, Société Générale, Sumitomo Mitsui Banking Corporation, MUFG Bank, NORD/LB, HSBC and Commonwealth Bank of Australia.

 |Procuring Agency:||The developer, Neoen, was responsible for appointing the Engineering, Procurement and Construction (EPC) contractor.|